Research Paper Abstract: 10 Simple Steps to Make a Big Difference

 Frequently Asked Questions

-3. What are the differences between normal abstracts & extended abstracts?
+What is the difference between normal abstract & extended abstract?

-Ans: A standard abstract and a full paper are combined to create an extended abstract, which is both longer than a usual abstract and shorter than a full paper.
+A normal abstract and a full paper are combined to create an extended abstract, which is both longer than a usual abstract and shorter than a full paper.